Last Update: 3/22/22

 In the Moring case, a Florida lender filed a foreclosure action against Mattie Moring for failure to pay on a mortgage.
 As plaintiff, the lender joined Mr. and Mrs. Richard Roundtree in the foreclosure case because they were believed to have a shared interest in the property.
 DAD, INC. v.
 Moring, 218 So.
 2d 451 (Fla.
 Dist.
 Ct.
 App.
 1969).

 They did.
 The ownership here was as Joint Tenants with Right of Survivorship.
-The deed to the property filed in the St. Lucie County real estate records specifically stated that Mattie Moring and Richard Roundtree were (1) joint tenants with right of survivorship and (2) on the death of either the estate would survive to the other tenant.
+The deed to the property filed in the St. Lucie County real estate records specifically stated that Mattie Moring and Richard Roundtree were (1) joint tenants with the right of survivorship and (2) on the death of either the estate would survive to the other tenant.
 (Mrs. Roundtree had a legal interest as Mr. Roundtree’s spouse.)

 Problems arose when Mattie Moring went and got a loan on the property without bothering to tell Mr. Roundtree.
 Things got more complicated when Mattie passed away several months after the foreclosure lawsuit was filed.